Money worries

 - That only the student finance maintenance loan, and if eligible, the Adult Dependants’ Grant are being considered.

-- That they calculate your UC for you during the months of the academic year that you are studying as a student, including 9, 10 or 12 months.
+- That they calculate the UC during the months of the academic year that you are studying as a student, such as 8,9 10,11 or 12 months.

 - That a small amount of monthly disregard income has been considered.

-The amount of the Maintenance Loan that is being considered will appear under ‘other income’ on a Universal Credit Statement.
+The final amount of Maintenance Loan that is being considered will appear under ‘other income’ on a Universal Credit Statement.

 The Energy Price Guarantee

-Many shared households consider using bill Splitting Package or agent to help organise household utility bills.
+Many shared households consider using a Bill Splitting Package or agents to help organise household utility bills.
 Before signing up to a particular package it is always worth checking all the terms and conditions and in particular paying attending to any hidden management and exit fees.
-With energy price rise is important to check the for rules on any potential ‘catch-up bill’ if a household exceeds an annual allowance.
+With energy price rises it is important to check the for rules on any potential ‘catch-up bill’ if a household exceeds an annual allowance.
 Most quotes are based on estimated consumption and not the amount of resident use, so it’s always worth checking how suggested prices are estimated.
 As always shop around and check all terms and conditions.

 Most energy suppliers offer grants to help their customers with energy debts.
 All suppliers have their own criteria.